 So far, so good.
 But what about the build quality?
 I’m not one to skimp giving products I review the “once over”, as it’s important to look for build defects, manufacturing problems, and other potential issues.

-Build quality, fit and finish, and assembly are great!
+Build quality, fit and finish, and assembly is great.
 I’m very pleased to say it’s well put-together, and I found no quality issues whatsoever.

 The controls are tight, turn well, and are clearly marked with black printed labels, with a power-on indicator located to the left of them.